Holy Family Service Corps

 - Previous volunteerism or service activities

-- Ability to make a one or two year commitment
+- Ability to make a two-year commitment for the Fellows

 - Strong physical and mental health